Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Humor isn't for everyone.
-It's only for people who want to have fun, enjoy life, and feel alive."
+> "At the center of your being you have the answer; you know who you are and you know what you want."
-> — **Anne Wilson Schaef**
+> — **Lao Tzu**

 ---

-_Last updated: 04 December 2025 ⏳_
+_Last updated: 05 December 2025 ⏳_